 - Perform dewatering and internal inspections of District's pipelines and tunnels. - Renew distressed pipe sections as required.
 Renewal encompasses the actions of repair, rehabilitation, and replacement. - Perform maintenance and repair activities as required. - Replace old valves, flow meters, pipeline appurtenance assemblies, and piping as appropriate. - Modify failure prone pipeline appurtenance connections.

-This project funds inspection and renewal work along the various pipelines and tunnels as identified below:
+The first 5 years will include inspection and renewal work along the various pipelines and tunnels as identified below: